Deferred Exam FAQs

 NOTE: We do not want or need to know details of your medical history BUT doctor's notes must be sufficiently informative to justify your request.
 "Mary Brown has the flu.
 Please excuse her from her exam" is NOT sufficient.

 In the case of bereavement, an obituary notice from the newspaper or some other statement showing your relationship to a deceased family member should be provided.

-In the case of requests to defer the middle exam of three in 24 hrs, you must provide us with a copy of your personal exam schedule which you can prepare using StudentWeb.
+If you have three exams which from the start of the first to the end of the third is 24 hours or less, University regulations allow you to defer the middle exam.
+For requests to defer the middle exam of three in 24 hrs, you must provide us with a copy of your personal exam schedule which you can prepare using StudentWeb.